Implantable device to prevent abnormally slow hearbeat which may lead to collapses

 You must inform the Driving and Vehicle Licensing Agency (DVLA) that you have had a pacemaker implanted.
 The DVLA have guidelines for pacemaker patients and there may be some restrictions in place.
 It is very important that you discuss this with your doctor or physiologist or doctor who will explain this in more detail.

 Electromagnet interference will not damage your pacemaker but may temporarily interfere with its settings.
 Most devices that you use in your normal daily activities will not affect your pacemaker as long as they are in good working order.
 Devices that can interfere with pacemaker include magnets (stereo speakers), magnetic resonance scanners, TENS stimulators and some heavy machinery.
 Mobile phones should be held at least 6 inches from the pacemaker, ideally on the opposite side and you should walk through doorway security systems rather than dwell in the area.
 Show your pacemaker ID card at the airport and ask for hand search.

-Your pacemaker should be checked regularly and you will be invited to attend your pacemaker clinic at least once a year and may be asked to attend more often if necessary.
-During each visit, the physiologist will examine the settings and the battery life of your device and change the parameters as appropriate.
+Your pacemaker should be checked regularly and you will be either invited to attend pacemaker clinic or the pacemaker can be checked remotely in regular intervals.
+During each pacemaker check, the physiologist will examine the settings and the battery life of your device and change the parameters as appropriate.
 The wound will also be checked and there will be opportunity to ask any questions regarding pacemaker.
 The pacemaker battery lasts up to 10 years and will not be allowed to completely run down.
 You will be admitted in due course for a box change which is a similar procedure to a pacemaker implant but normally without any intervention to the leads that remain in place.